vmware/vic-product/docs/user_doc/vic_overview/README.md

 # Overview of vSphere Integrated Containers

-This document provides an overview of VMware vSphere&reg; Integrated Containers&trade;.
+This document provides an introduction to container technology and an overview of VMware vSphere&reg; Integrated Containers&trade;.

 **Product version: 1.3**

 This documentation applies to all 1.3.x releases.

+## Intended Audience

+This information is intended for all users of vSphere Integrated Containers.

 ----------